Ives–Stilwell experiment: Relativistic Doppler effect

 Champeney et al. (1963, 1965), and Kündig (1963).

 Isotropy of the speed of light

 Mössbauer rotor experiments were also used to measure a possible anisotropy of the speed of light.
 That is, a possible aether wind should exert a disturbing influence on the absorption frequency.
 However, as in all other aether drift experiments (Michelson–Morley experiment), the result was negative, putting an upper limit to aether drift of 2.0 cm/s.
-Experiments of that kind were performed by Champeney & Moon (1961), Champeney et al. (1963), Turner & Hill (1964), and Preikschat supervised by Isaak (1968).
+Experiments of that kind were performed by Champeney and Moon (1961), Champeney et al. (1963), Turner and Hill (1964), and Preikschat supervised by Isaak (1968).